leosala/lcls/lh60/README.md

 ```
 $ ipython
 Python 2.7.9 |Anaconda 2.2.0 (64-bit)| (default, Apr 14 2015, 12:54:25)
-Type "copyright", "credits" or "license" for more information.

-IPython 3.0.0 -- An enhanced Interactive Python.
-Anaconda is brought to you by Continuum Analytics.
-Please check out: http://continuum.io/thanks and https://binstar.org
-?         -> Introduction and overview of IPython's features.
-%quickref -> Quick reference.
-help      -> Python's own help system.
-object?   -> Details about 'object', use 'object??' for extra details.

 In [1]: %load load_defaults.py

 In [2]: # %load load_defaults.py